Why Choose My Everest Trip?

 Flora/Fauna

-Although not considered to be on-season for the adventure, trekking in winter offers you a unique and thrilling experience.
-You will witness the snow-covered mountains and landscapes, which will be quite fascinating.
-However, it will be cold, and navigating the journey can be quite difficult for you.
-It is very recommended to pack layers of clothing to protect yourself from cold.
-Use Sturdy, waterproof leather hiking boots and trekking poles throughout the journey.
-You can also hire a guide to enhance your safety during the journey.
+However, it will be cold, and navigating the journey can be tricky.
+Packing layers of clothing to protect yourself from the cold is recommended.
+You should also use sturdy, waterproof leather hiking boots and trekking poles throughout the journey.
+You can also hire a guide to enhance your safety during the trip.

 Wildlife